 The Authority entered into a contract with Final Phase Installations, Inc. where they will provide grinder pump maintenance.
 The initial term of the contract was from October 26, 2016 through October 25, 2017, with the option to renew for up to 4 additional years.
-The contract was renewed on October 26, 2018 through October 25, 2019.
+The contract has been renewed on an annual basis with the current renewal period ending October 25, 2019.
+Subsequent to year end, the contract was renewed for another annual period.
 The contract allows for an increase based on the Consumer Price Index.
-For the years ended June 30, 2018 and 2017, the Authority paid \$215,781 and \$220,228, respectively, for grinder pump maintenance.
+For the years ended June 30, 2019 and 2018, the Authority paid \$208,979 and \$215,781, respectively, for grinder pump maintenance.